ruwanth2754/ZIP-Killer/README.md

 ![zip](./zip%20killer.png)

-"**ZipKiller** is a tool written in Python 3 that uses the built-in zipfile module to perform dictionary and brute-force attacks on `.zip` archives.
+" **ZipKiller** is a tool written in Python 3 that uses the built-in zipfile module to perform dictionary and brute-force attacks on `.zip` archives.
 It is designed to be fast, efficient, and beginner-friendly for learning purposes.
-The tool supports saving and loading password lists from a configuration file (zip.conf), allowing users to manage their wordlists and reuse them easily during password cracking."
+The tool supports saving and loading password lists from a configuration file `(zip.conf)`, allowing users to manage their wordlists and reuse them easily during password cracking."
 ## Info📄

 - **📒Us Language:** `Python3`
 - **📦Us Module:** zipfile,sys,time
 - **⚡️Version:** 1.0.0V
-- **Owener :** Lasith Ruwantha Amarawasha
+- **🧑‍💻Owener :** Lasith Ruwantha Amarawasha
+- **🗣Release Date :** 2025 AUG 30

 ---
 ## 📃How To Us